 Serving Illinois and Nationwide

-Contact the Peoria medical malpractice attorneys at Rosenfeld Injury Lawyers LLC for a free Review of your legal rights and options.
+Contact the central Illinois personal injury law firm at Rosenfeld Injury Lawyers LLC for a free review of your legal rights and options.
 We are ready to serve you and your family.Recent Malpractice Cases in the Peoria Area

-Medical malpractice cases are far more common than you may believe and two cases reaching resolution in Peoria exhibit just how quickly things can take a turn for the worst when a doctor breaches his or her duty of care.
-In the first case, the widow and children were awarded $1.6 million by a jury on the grounds that his doctor failed to provide proper care when he visited OSF Saint Francis.
+Medical malpractice cases are far more common than you may believe, and two cases resolving the city exhibit just how quickly things can take a turn for the worst when a doctor breaches his or her duty of care.
+In the first case, the widow and children were awarded $1.6 million by a jury because his doctor failed to provide proper care when he visited OSF Saint Francis.

-The jury issued judgments against Dr. Rajesh Balagani and OSF Saint Francis Medical Center, but determined that the hospital's resident and other employees were not liable.
-It was determined that the hospital was liable as the employer of Dr. Balagani and was required to provide compensation in addition to that required of Balagani.
+The jury issued judgments against Dr. Rajesh Balagani and OSF Saint Francis Medical Center but determined that the hospital's resident and other employees were not liable.
+It was determined that the hospital was liable as a result of medical negligence.
+Dr. Balagani and his employer were required to provide financial compensation to resolve the legal issue.

-- Failing to diagnose a condition or providing a false diagnosis.
-The failure to diagnose a condition such as cancer can reduce a patient's chances of survival and providing treatment for the wrong condition can have equally devastating effects.
+- Failing to diagnose a condition or providing a false diagnosis could result in grave injury or wrongful death.
+The failure to diagnose a condition such as cancer can reduce a patient's chances of survival, and providing treatment for the wrong condition can have equally devastating effects.

-- Surgical errors, including the perforation of organs.
-It is not uncommon for surgeons to make incisions in the wrong places, but most of these errors are noticed and addressed while the patient is being operated on.
-When the damage is not repaired, however, it can result in internal bleeding, the development of an infection and other serious internal injuries.
+- Surgical errors, including the perforation of organs – It is not uncommon for surgeons to make incisions in the wrong places.
+Still, most of these errors are noticed and addressed while the patient is in the operation room.
+However, when the damage is not repaired, it can result in internal bleeding, the development of an infection, and other serious internal injuries.

 - Prescribing the wrong medication or failing to administer the correct dose.
-Nursing staff are often in a hurry to tend to the needs of every patient under their care and doctors may not take the time to review a patient's medical history and possible drug interactions prior to writing a prescription.
-Improper dosing of medications and the administration of medications that have negative interactions with each other can have deadly side effects.
+The nursing staff is often in a hurry to tend to the needs of every patient under their care, and doctors may not take the time to review a patient's medical history and possible drug interactions before writing a prescription.
+Improper dosing of medications and the administration of medications that have harmful interactions with each other can have deadly side effects.

-- Anesthesia errors.
-Prior to putting a patient under for an operative procedure, it is important that the anesthesiologist takes the patient's current medications, weight and other factors into account before issuing the proper dose of anesthetic.
-Administering a low dose can result in the patient waking during the procedure and an overdose can result in death.
+- Anesthesia errors – Before putting a patient under for an operative procedure, the anesthesiologist must take the patient's current medications, weight, and other factors into account before issuing the proper dose of anesthetic.
+Administering a low dose can result in the patient waking during the procedure, and an overdose can result in death.

-Contact us today!
-Our Peoria medical malpractice attorneys will review your case for free and pledge never to require upfront payment for their services.
-Your lawyer will only collect a fee if you receive compensation and if we fail to secure damages on your behalf, our services will be free.
+Contact us today for legal help!
+Our Peoria medical malpractice injury attorneys will review your case for free and pledge never to require upfront payment for their services.
+Your experienced lawyer will only collect a fee if you receive compensation, and if we fail to secure damages on your behalf, our services will be free.